 Reducing Your Disability Rating – VA Must Prove Change in Condition

 The VA needs to establish substantial evidence of a change in condition before any change can occur to your service-connected disability rating.
 This puts the onus of the work on them.
 But you still need to be proactive to protect your rating.
 If the VA sends you a Notice of Reexamination, you need to show up for your scheduled appointment, or reschedule it, if possible.
 If you miss your scheduled appointment, the VA can reduce or terminate your rating without additional warning.
 Reestablishing your rating could take some time, or may be impossible, barring a legitimate reason for missing the appointment.

 You can also request a hearing if the VA wishes to reduce your rating.
-You may find it helpful to enlist the help of a lawyer or your own medical professionals.
+You may find it helpful to enlist the help of a lawyer or your own medical professionals (be sure to obtain copies of your medical records from the VA is you are currently using VA health care for your medical needs).
 You will want to ensure you have sufficient documentation to support your claims – whether you believe the rating should remain the same, or if it should be increased.